-Part of the mission of the Utah Health Data Committee is to report information about the quality of services provided by Medicaid Managed Care contractors, Children’s Health Insurance Program (CHIP) health plans, commercial insurance companies, and third party administrators.
+Part of the mission of the Office of Health Care Statistics is to report information about the quality of services provided by Medicaid Managed Care contractors, Children’s Health Insurance Program (CHIP) health plans, commercial insurance companies, and third party administrators.
 We collect and publish information using national standard measures for quality of services and customer satisfaction.

 Utah Health Plan Quality of Care Report (HEDIS)